 The “bubble” in this era of social distancing has become our metaphor for the people that we can touch, eat with, and generally behave normally with.
 For families, it is clear who is in their bubble.
 For those who live alone, they don’t have anyone in their bubble.
 For housemates?
 Well it turns out that there is quite a bit of variation on how housemates have understood the instructions to social distance.
+If you’re having trouble with your housemate, remember to be aware of your needs and communicate them.

 This has surprised me.
 I assumed that housemates – or as I prefer to call them — home-mates would band together, realize that they are in a bubble together and work as a household to make sure that their home is free of contagion.